marioo217/artificer-mortis-engineer/README.md

 - To add this subclass to your character, just drag Mortis Engineer to your sheet.

 - Your reanimated zombies and flesh titan are not in the pack.
-Normal zombies and Flesh Golem are linked in their respective abilities (Galvanized Flesh and Flesh Titan).
+Normal zombies and Flesh Golem are linked in their respective abilities (Galvanized Flesh and Flesh Titan).<br/>
-  Drag the linked Zombie or Flesh Golem to your Actors tab.
+  Drag the linked Zombie or Flesh Golem to your Actors tab.<br/>
   Then you just have to edit in the extra life, damage, speed and everything else necessary (probably there's a way to make it automatic but I didn't know how to do it sorry).

 - I added Witch Bolt, it isn't by default at my foundry for some reason.
 Also Negative Energy Flood, as that spell is from Xanathar's Guide.